imqueue/pg-pubsub/README.md

     you have special needs, like max retry limit or reconnection delay.
  2. It provides **clean way working with channels**, so you may subscribe to an exactly required channel with no need to do additional filtering implementation on messages receive.
-BTW, it does nod hide from you possibility to manage all messages in a single handler.
+BTW, it does not hide from you possibility to manage all messages in a single handler.
 You just choose what you need.
  3. The most important feature here is that this library comes with the first-class